juanzdev/jekyll-now/_posts/2017-03-09-TeethClassifier.md

 ## Designing and implementing the convolutional neural network

 Convnets are really good at image recognition because they can learn features automatically just by providing input and output data, they are also very good at transformation invariances this is small changes in rotation and full changes in translation.
-In machine learning there are a set of well-known state-of-the-art architectures for image processing like AlexNet, VGGNet, Google Inception etc. If you follow that kind of architectures is almost guaranteed you will obtain the best results possible, for this case and for the sake of simplicity we are going to use a simplified version of these nets with much less convolutional layers, remember that in this particular case we are just trying to extract teeth features from the mouths and not entire concepts of the real world like AlexNet does, so a net with much less capacity will do fine for the task.
+In machine learning, there are a set of well-known state-of-the-art architectures for image processing like AlexNet, VGGNet, Google Inception etc. If you follow that kind of architectures is almost guaranteed you will obtain the best results possible, for this case and for the sake of simplicity we are going to use a simplified version of these nets with much less convolutional layers, remember that in this particular case we are just trying to extract teeth features from the mouths and not entire concepts of the real world like AlexNet does, so a net with much less capacity will do fine for the task.

 train_val_feature_scaled.prototxt
 ```json